 This dessert diner serves up the best ice cream sandwiches available in Nashville.

-From classic favorites, like chocolate chip and snickerdoodle, to fun variations, like red velvet and toasted s’mores, there’s and endless array of sweet flavors to choose from.
-They also have some vegan and gluten free options!
+From classic favorites, like chocolate chip and snickerdoodle, to fun variations, like red velvet and toasted s’mores, there’s an endless array of sweet flavors to choose from.
+They also have some vegan and gluten-free options!

 The best part?
 YOU get to choose and customize exactly what you want on your sandwich!